-While the embers of growth inspired a series of interest rate hikes and quantitative tightening in the United States, last year, the Australian economy has stagnated (refer to the chart below of year on year GDP growth).
+While the embers of growth inspired a series of interest rate hikes and quantitative tightening in the US, the Australian economy stagnated last year (refer to the chart below of year-on-year GDP growth).
 The Reserve Bank of Australia had little choice but to cut interest rates in the hope of stimulating growth.

 As benchmark yields fall in Australia and remain very low elsewhere in the world, investors face the difficult challenge of finding a safe home for their capital that will provide them with an adequate rate of return.

 Before we delve into these pockets of yield, it's instructive to gain some perspective on the malaise affecting the national economy.